The future is bright for business resiliency

 A software-defined resiliency framework combines consulting methodologies with analytical technologies and discovery tools to create an accurate picture of when business processes must be available and which applications, IT components, data and environments are needed for optimum resiliency.

-Resiliency solutions can include a mix of backup, recovery, communications and data center solutions.
-Consultants and architects who specialize in resiliency can help organizations find the right solutions for their level of risk tolerance, define desired outcomes and devise regimes for testing, governance and compliance.
+Resiliency solutions can include a mix of data backup, recovery, communications and data center solutions.
+Consultants and architects who specialize in resiliency services can help organizations find the right solutions for their level of risk tolerance, define desired outcomes and devise regimes for testing, governance and compliance.

 Turning complexity into opportunity